My Cart: 0 item(s)

 What Is a First Aid Burn Kit?A standard emergency burn kit is equipped with supplies and treatments to aid in burn emergencies.
 Each of our first aid burn kits is stocked full of quality burn treatment products like burn ointments and dressings.
 Most people can recover from burn injuries if treatment is provided swiftly and correctly.
 Our emergency first aid for burns kits are great for work environments like restaurants and construction sites where burns can be expected.

-Our emergency burn kits include crucial products to properly treat and manage mild and severe burns.
+Our emergency burn kit includes crucial products to properly treat and manage mild and severe burns.
 We offer variations of first aid burn kits, depending on the type of case you want, and the number of supplies needed.

 Severe skin burns are injuries that require specific medical attention.
 Our first aid burn kits are stocked with supplies including burn ointment to sterilize and reduce pain and burn dressings to promote healing and prevent the burn from worsening.

-Whether you need industrial burn jel for your workplace or a burn kit for your home, eFirstAidSupplies offers the burn first aid kit to fit your burn treatment needs.
+Whether you need industrial burn jel for your workplace or an emergency burn kit for your home, e-FirstAidSupplies offers the first aid for burns to fit your treatment needs.

 Types and Degrees of Burns

-When it comes to treating a burn, you first need to identify the degree of the burn.
-First and second-degree burns can usually be self-treated with the right burn care supplies.
+Before attempting to use a first aid burn kit, you first need to identify the degree of the burn.
+First and second-degree burns can usually be self-treated with the right burn kit supplies.
 Third-degree burns almost always require immediate medical attention.

 - First-degree burns These burns are due to over exposure to the sun or contact with hot objects or fluids.
 The skin is painful and red, but not broken or blistered.
 To treat a first-degree burn, run the burn under cool water then apply a burn cream.
 A loose gauze dressing can be applied to keep the burn covered.
 First degree burns usually do not require a dressing after 48 hours.